 Through our involvement in the CUPE National PSE Taskforce and the Nova Scotia PSE Coalition, CUPE 3912 is hard at work defending the interests of the post-secondary education sector nationally, provincially and on our own campuses.

 In Defence of Unions

-The Harper government and other politicians across the country are promoting changes to labour laws that would lower wages and benefits, harm pensions, hurt unions and create even greater imbalances of power and wealth in society.
+Past governments and other politicians across the country promoted changes to labour laws that would lower wages and benefits, harm pensions, hurt unions and create even greater imbalances of power and wealth in society.

-Through campaigns coordinated by the Canadian Labour Congress, the Nova Scotia Labour Federation, the Halifax-Dartmouth & District Labour Council and other labour organizations, CUPE is mobilizing in defence of unions and society.
+Through campaigns coordinated by the Canadian Labour Congress, the Nova Scotia Labour Federation, the Halifax-Dartmouth & District Labour Council and other labour organizations, CUPE mobilized in defence of unions and society.

 In Defence of Employment Insurance

-More and more workers across Canada – including CUPE members – are being hit by the devastating changes to Employment Insurance introduced by the Harper Conservative government.
-The labour movement must increase the pressure on the Harper government by showing the real impact of these new rules.
+Workers across Canada – including CUPE members – were being hit by devastating changes to Employment Insurance introduced by the Harper Conservative government.
+The labour movement worked to increase the pressure on the Harper government by showing the real impact of these new rules.

-That is why CUPE is now working with the Canadian Labour Congress to broaden the movement against EI reform from sea to sea to sea.
+CUPE worked with the Canadian Labour Congress to broaden the movement against EI reform from sea to sea to sea.

 How big a boost?
 One far greater than — perhaps double — the recently announced $25 billion federal ship building program!